nichnet/i2c4lcd/README.md

 ![](/images/print_single_clear.gif)

 The display will be appended to without using the clear argument by default.
-This can be overwritten by setting the default in the user settings field.
+This can be overwritten by setting the default in the user settings field:
 ```python
 CLEAR_DISPLAY_DEFAULT = True
 ```